kastnerkyle/simple_midi_player/README.md

 # simple_midi_player
 Example of a simple midi player

-To try this out in the browser, start a web server with python like so
+To try this out in the browser, open a terminal and start a web server with python like so

-python -m SimpleHTTPServer 8081
+cd ~/my_code/simple_midi_player; python -m SimpleHTTPServer 8081

 then, in your browser go to